What Are the Symptoms of Heavy Metal Toxicity?

 DMPS

-DMPS, a sulfur-based compound that is particularly efficient in binding to mercury in the bloodstream given via IV.
-Mercury is present in many people who have silver fillings in their teeth or who have consumed high Mercury fish such as Tuna, King Mackerel, Sea Bass, Cod, Cat Fish, Orange Roughy, or Swordfish.
-Unfortunately, CA board of pharmacy has placed many restrictions on most compounding pharmacies to not ship DMPS and EDTA to California.
+DMPS, a sulfur-based compound that is particularly efficient in binding to mercury in the bloodstream, given via IV.
+Mercury is present in many people who have silver fillings in their teeth or who have consumed high mercury fish such as Tuna, King Mackerel, Sea Bass, Cod, Catfish, Orange Roughy, or Swordfish.
+Unfortunately, the CA Board of Pharmacy has placed many restrictions on most compounding pharmacies to not ship DMPS and EDTA to California.
 These restrictions are not applied to other states.

-As a result, the Health and Vitality Center is now offering oral DMSA (meso-2, 3-dimercaptosucccinic acid).
-DMSA removes mercury and lead via the kidneys, bile and the stool.
-To Dr. Lalezar’s surprise DMSA has been as effective as IV DMPS in removing most metals.
-Dr. Lalezar pairs DMSA oral chelation with high dose IV Vitamin C and IV Gutathione.
+As a result, the Health and Vitality Center is now offering oral DMSA (meso-2, 3-dimercaptosuccinic acid).
+DMSA removes mercury and lead via the kidneys and bile in the stool.
+To Dr. Lalezar’s surprise, DMSA has been as effective as IV DMPS in removing most metals.
+Dr. Lalezar pairs DMSA oral chelation with high-dose IV Vitamin C and IV Glutathione.
 These IVs prevent remobilization and movement of heavy metals from one compartment to another.

 Glutathione

 Glutathione is not a chelating agent.
-However, Dr. Lalezar administers it with either EDTA, DMPS or DMSA because it increases the efficacy of your chelation therapy while reducing the incidence of adverse reactions and redistribution.
-Glutathione makes the toxins water soluble so you can kick it out in your urine and stool.
+However, Dr. Lalezar administers it with either EDTA, DMPS, or DMSA because it increases the efficacy of your chelation therapy while reducing the incidence of adverse reactions and redistribution.
+Glutathione makes the toxins water-soluble, so you can kick them out through your urine and stool.

 Dr. Lalezar uses chelation therapy for several conditions, including: